roamingowl/workflow-dispatch-with-yaml-support/README.md

 # ⚠️ INFO ⚠️

-This repo was **copied** from [the-actions-org/workflow-dispatch-and-wait](https://github.com/marketplace/actions/workflow-dispatch-and-wait) repo and is an example for blog post ...TODO...
+This repo was **copied** from [the-actions-org/workflow-dispatch-and-wait](https://github.com/marketplace/actions/workflow-dispatch-and-wait) repo and is an example for blog post [How to Send More Than Ten Inputs with Workflow Dispatch](https://jurajsim.hashnode.dev/how-to-send-more-than-ten-inputs-with-workflow-dispatch)

 > Note: I didn't fork it because then you can't play with workflows.